 Our children are more eager, receptive and malleable then they are often given credit for.
 They are open, unbiased and available to new ideas.
-Although do to various distractions, increased screen time with digital devices, overly busy lives and deprioritized storytime they just do not get enough time with books.
+Although due to various distractions, increased screen time with digital devices, overly busy lives and deprioritized storytime they just do not get enough time with books.
 Many kids dread reading and try to avoid books, often the only thing they read will be either a school text or the latest onlinereview of a video game.
 Kids are becoming increasingly less literate.

 The early years of a child's life is when their language skills and abilities take hold.
 They develop the ability to identify and differentiate between spoken and written words and the child's level of exposure directly impacts their matured communicative abilities.
 Studies will show that kids absorb 20% of the words they are introduced to between years 0-4.
 The more words, information, ideas, and concepts they are presented, the more their knowledge base grows.
 Even if certain tangents aren't immediately understood or utilized they become seeds, growing connections across the developing brain.
 Without regular stimulus and cognitive challenges their brains may never fully develop the cognitive abilites they otherwise could have.

 Words.
 Spoken or read, they all make impact.
 They are the tools to define and explain the world which affect how we navigate or relate to it.
 Books are the key.